 Days 46 to 75: named-entity audit and citation tracking setup.

-- Audit every service page, case study, and team page.
+- Audit every service page, proof page, and team page.
 Replace generic claims with named entities (tools, versions, dollar amounts, day counts, city names, client names where contracts allow).

 - Build the branded-prompt monitoring list (30 to 50 prompts).